cs4241-21a/a3-persistence/README.md

 The server stores the users information (username,password, name, summoner name, role, rank)

 The main struggle I face while working on this project was getting the system to properly store user information and keep the current user set correctly.
 I also struggled getting the server to swap between webpages based on the users input.
+Current issues: some of the redirection still doesn't work properly.
+I don't think it redirects to the failedlogin page or returns to the login page when a user deletes their account.

 I used cookies to authenticate because I found it the easiest to implement and didn't have time to implement oauth